Daylight overdraft: Federal Reserve

-In the United States, the Federal Reserve operates a system in which "allows qualifying banks to overdraw on their Federal Reserve accounts in order to make payments via Fedwire.
-Banks can acquire overdrafts throughout the day to make payments, but must ensure that their accounts are not in a negative position at the end of the day."
+In the United States, the Federal Reserve operates a system which allows qualifying banks to overdraw on their Federal Reserve accounts in order to make payments via Fedwire.
+Banks can acquire overdrafts throughout the day to make payments, but must ensure that their accounts are not in a negative position at the end of the day.

 Occasionally, banks may not have enough money in their Federal Reserve accounts to fulfill their withdrawals.
-For example, assume Bank A has $10 million as their assets and the Federal Reserve requires 10% of their assets as their reserves, which is $1 million.
+For example, assume Bank A has $10 million of assets and the Federal Reserve requires 10% of their assets as reserves, which is $1 million.
 If one day, Bank A needs to transfer out $1.5 million during the day, Bank A is running a daylight overdraft during that day.
 By the end of that particular day, Bank A has an obligation to pay back the Federal Reserve.

-A fee is not imposed on collateralized daylight overdrafts, but a 50-basis-point fee is taken on uncollateralized ones.
+A fee is not imposed on collateralized daylight overdrafts, but a 50-basis point fee is taken on uncollateralized ones.